Saurabh-kumae/demojenkins/README.md

 # demojenkins
-This is example of jenkins.
+This is example of jenkins in github.